 - Making large group teaching more engaging

-This is a comprehensive two day workshop and as a result attendees are expected to attend both days.
-Certificates will only be given to those who have attended all sessions of the workshop.
+Certificates are given to those who have attended all sessions of the workshop.

 Feedback from past attendees

 In 2016, 95% of attendees report that the workshop was useful to them as new lecturers and 100% thought the presenters were of a high standard.